U.S. Route 64: North Carolina

 US 64 enters North Carolina in Cherokee County, west of Murphy.
-The highway serves the cities of Brevard, Hendersonville, Rutherfordton, Lenoir, Statesville, Lexington, Asheboro, Siler City, Cary, Raleigh, Rocky Mount, Tarboro, Williamston, and Manteo.
+The highway serves the cities of Brevard, Hendersonville, Rutherfordton, Morganton, Lenoir, Statesville, Lexington, Asheboro, Siler City, Pittsboro, Cary, Raleigh, Rocky Mount, Tarboro, Williamston, and Manteo.

 The segment from Franklin to Highlands is a mountainous two-lane road limited to moderate-sized trucks.
 Large trucks are routed via Truck US 64 (US 23/441 and US 74) to Sylva, and Asheville.

 Interstate 40 travels through Statesville on a route originally designed in 1950 as a bypass of US 64, intersecting with Interstate 77 at what was once intended to be a bypass of US 21.

 Within the Raleigh city limits, US 64 follows the southern section of the Beltline.
 In 2006 a major section known as the Knightdale Bypass opened to ease traffic.
 After it was completed, US 64 became a divided freeway between Cary and Williamston, and carried at least four lanes between Asheboro and Columbia.

 US 64 serves as a gateway to the Outer Banks, ending at Nags Head where it meets U.S. Route 158 and NC 12.

-US 64 extends a total of 563 miles (906 km) from the state's western border to the Outer Banks. from the western edge of the state to the Outer Banks.
+US 64 extends a total of 604 miles (972 km) from the state's western border to the Outer Banks.
 It is the longest highway in North Carolina; a common way to express coverage of the entire state is to say, "from Murphy to Manteo".
 US 64 runs through both.